democracy-ia/govinfo-link-js/CONTRIBUTING.md

 * ### 2.1. **Rules**

-  `govinfo-link-service-client-js` manages contributions with the [feature-branch-workflow](https://www.atlassian.com/git/tutorials/comparing-workflows#feature-branch-workflow).
+  `govinfo-link-js` manages contributions with the [feature-branch-workflow](https://www.atlassian.com/git/tutorials/comparing-workflows#feature-branch-workflow).

 * #### 2.1.1.
 Makes changes in a topic branch.

   _Why:_

   > ⌦ Use an isolated topic branch for parallel product development.
 Topic branches allow you to submit multiple pull requests without confusion.
 You can iterate without polluting the master branch with potentially unstable, unfinished code.
-The `govinfo-link-service-client-js` team uses:
+The `govinfo-link-js` team uses:
   >
   > * [Feature-branch-workflow](https://www.atlassian.com/git/tutorials/comparing-workflows#feature-branch-workflow) for small-ish codebases, or
   > * [Gitflow Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows#gitflow-workflow) for large applications and monoliths